deependersingla/django_accredible_certificate/README.rst

  2) In new views file Add API key at line 32

 Using the Repo:
+Login to the server and change to the /edx/app/edxapp/edx-platform directory to use manage.py
  1) Change in default styling of certifcate for a particular course:
       a) Command: sudo -u www-data /edx/bin/python.edxapp ./manage.py lms --settings aws generate_accredible_certs -c edX/DemoX/Demo_Course -a "API_KEY" -s True